 Myken McDowell is a visual artist working primarily in photo-based printmaking and video installation.
 She completed her BFA with a concentration in Fibers and Material Studies at Concordia University in 2016 and her MFA in Printmaking at the University of Alberta in 2019.
-She has also studied at Red Deer College and Funen Art Academy in Odense, Denmark.
-Myken has exhibited both nationally and internationally, including recent group exhibitions at the Jyväskylä Art Museum in Jyväskylä, Finland and the Strzeminski Academy of Fine Arts in Lodz, Poland.
+She has exhibited her artwork both nationally and internationally, including recent group exhibitions at the Jyväskylä Art Museum in Jyväskylä, Finland and the Strzeminski Academy of Fine Arts in Lodz, Poland.
 This summer she received a Visual Arts and New Media Project Grant from the Alberta Foundation for the Arts to pursue research at Musashino Art University in Tokyo, Japan.

 Our bodies are in a constant state of flux.
 Skin cells get recycled every few weeks, blood cells every few months, liver cells every two years.
 Over the course of a decade or so, every atom is replaced, and our bodies are made entirely new.
 Despite this, most of us feel that we are essentially the same people we were as children.
 We remember being children.
 We remember extinguishing all five candles on our birthday cake.
 We remember running in fast circles on the front lawn midsummer.
 We remember picking wild raspberries—braving tall hills and thorny branches to enjoy their sweet taste.